 - Buy pre-washed and dried romaine lettuce leaves often found in grocery stores.

 - Buy pre-cut and peeled butternut squash.
 Then all you have to do is cut the larger cubes in half if needed.

 - Use nuts that are already roasted.

 - The preparation of each component – roasting the squash, cutting the cucumber, roasting the nuts, preparing the lettuce – can all be done ahead of time.
-Assemble closer to serving time and add the balsamic drizzle just before serving.
+Store in an airtight container in the fridge until ready to reheat.

-- 2 lbs butternut squash, diced into 1/2-3/4 inch cubes
+- 2 pounds butternut squash, diced into 1/2-3/4 inch cubes

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1 tbsp maple syrup (or honey)
+- 1 tablespoon maple syrup (or honey)

-- 1/2 tsp kosher salt
+- 1/2 teaspoon kosher salt

-- 1/4 tsp ground pepper
+- 1/4 teaspoon ground pepper

-- 1/4 tsp ground cinnamon Optional
+- 1/4 teaspoon ground cinnamon Optional

-- 1/2 cup chopped roasted nuts Note 1
+- 1/2 cup chopped roasted nuts, Note 1

-- Balsamic drizzle Note 2 (or use your favorite vinaigrette instead)
+- Balsamic drizzle, Note 2 (or use your favorite vinaigrette instead)

 - 1 romaine lettuce, about 10-12 leaves, chilled (Bibb, Boston or Iceberg lettuce can be substituted)

 - crumbled goat or ricotta cheese, chopped apple, pomegranate seeds, radish slivers, chopped seedless grapes, chives, crispy fried onions,